IMVikkie/IMVikkie/README.md

 - 👋 Hi, I’m @IMVikkie
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning data Analyst
+- 🌱 I’m currently learning Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  vikas.ecafe@gmail.com